 Black Cherry Trail (0.8 mile), Trillium Trail (1.5 miles): These two trails meander through the swales and ridges of an ancient beach.
 You’ll pass through upland mixed hardwoods and a wooded swamp, and may see amphibians, birds and Canadian Carpet plants in summer.
 Several small bridges cross seasonally wet swales.
 Open for skiing in winter.
 The Ice Age Trail follows through a portion of the Trillium Trail.

-Coneflower Trail (.74 mile): Circle through Woodland Dunes’ prairie plants, listen to grassland bird songs, observe pollinators foraging, and enjoy the changes from one season to the next.
+Coneflower Trail (.74 mile): Circle through Woodland Dunes’ prairie & wetland plants, listen for grassland bird songs, observe pollinators foraging, and watch for wildlife changes from one season to the next.